theartofcomputerprogramming/meetup/README.md

 **3:00 - 3:10** Break\
 **3:10 - 4:00**
-- Hands-on MMIX Visual Debugger
 - *Exercises* (pp.24-28, pp.43-51)
+- MMIX Simulator and Assembler
 - Shoot the breeze

-We wrap up **MMIX**!
+We begin to program the **MMIX** computer!

+Programs for **MMIX** are written in assembly language.
+An assembly language program is made up of a sequence of **MMIX** instructions plus directives for the assembly language processing program called the assembler.
+The output of the assembler is an object file that can actually run on the **MMIX**.

+The first program we'll study finds the maximum of some numbers.
+Its code is in *Fascicle 1, MMIX* but the algorithm is in *TAOCP Volume 1, Fundamental Algorithms*.

-Two programs that print output complete our introduction to **MMIX**.
+Two programs that print output will follow, completing our introduction to **MMIX**.
 This lets us tackle basic algorithms and data structures from Chapters 2 and 5 right away.
-We'll swing back at some point to cover the few remaining **MMIX** features like subroutines and coroutines as needed.
+We'll swing back at some point to cover the few remaining **MMIX** features like subroutines, coroutines and interrupts as needed.

-We first look at the requisite "Hello World" program.
+The first program with output is the requisite "Hello World" program.
 It's short and sweet.

 Then there's a program to compute small primes and print them in a table.
 It introduces some interesting features of **MMIX** assembly like local symbols and symbolic expressions.

-After the break, we'll do some exercises and step through the programs in the free and open source MMIX Visual Debugger (https://mmix.cs.hm.edu/mmixvd)
+After the break, we'll do some exercises.

+If there's time, we'll see a demo of the commandline **MMIX** simulator `mmix` and **MMIX** assembler `mmixal` tools (https://mmix.cs.hm.edu/src) that are very useful for practicing **MMIX** programming.
+Both tools are free and open source like the MMIX Visual Debugger seen in previous meetups.

 **Note on MMIX and MIX**